Introduction

 Going Home

-You will not be able to drive yourself home; it is best if somebody accompanies you.
-If you have any initial pain take a pain reliever such as paracetamol every 4 - 6 hours.
+If you have any initial pain, take a standard painkiller tablet such as paracetamol every 4 - 6 hours.
 It is normal to feel mild discomfort and grittiness for a few days after cataract surgery.
 Clear watery discharge from the eye is common in the first 24 hours.

-If the eye becomes painful, sticky and red, and especially if the vision gets worse please call to the eye treatment centre.
+If the eye becomes painful, sticky and red, and especially if the vision gets worse, please call to the eye treatment centre.

 What am I allowed to do?